mrdanpsmith/decks-dark/README.md

 # Decks Dark
+## Prerequisites
+In order to build this project you should have Java 8 installed as your primary JDK and be able to run "java" and "javac" commands on the command line.

 ## Building
 This project uses maven and includes the maven wrapper.
 It can be built using the following command (from the root of the project):